GHGibonus/IsaacDocs/docs/enums/ModCallbacks.md

 ???+ bug
     Returning a value that is not an integer or nil will cause the game to crash.

+???+ bug
+    This callback is not called for all card spawns.
+For example, Rune bag doesn't trigger it when generating a rune.

 ???+ warning "Warning"
     The last callback to return a valid return value wins out and overwrites previous callbacks' return values